dawilwest/Bournemouth-FAQ-Bot/README.md

 ## **Key Features**

-- **Web Scraping & ETL**: Automates data collection from university websites and extracts useful information from PDF files using `PyPDF2`.
+- **Data Collection**: Automates data collection by webscraping information from university websites and extracts useful information from PDF files using `PyPDF2`.
 The extracted data undergoes cleaning, processing, and transformation for use in the chatbot.
 - **LLM Connection**: Uses Langchain to integrate large language models (OpenAI, Gemini) with external data sources for accurate query resolution.
 - **Vector Database**: Implements Pinecone for efficient storage and fast retrieval of data, enabling the chatbot to perform accurate and quick searches.
 - **Multilingual Support**: Provides responses in multiple languages (e.g., Spanish, Italian) to support diverse user groups.